Planning Support for Your Toolkit

 Before you begin to create support for a custom toolkit, you must carefully plan the support.
-Detailed planning of how you want UFT One to recognize the custom controls enables you to correctly build the fundamental elements of the custom toolkit support.
+Detailed planning of how you want OpenText Functional Testing to recognize the custom controls enables you to correctly build the fundamental elements of the custom toolkit support.

-About Planning UFT One Support for Your Toolkit
+About Planning OpenText Functional Testing Support for Your Toolkit

-Extending the UFT One Web Add-in's support to recognize custom controls is a process that requires detailed planning.
-To assist you with this, the
+Extending the OpenText Functional Testing Web Add-in's support to recognize custom controls is a process that requires detailed planning.
+To assist you with this, the following sections include sets of questions related to the implementation of support for your custom toolkit and its controls.
+When you create your toolkit support set, you implement it based on the answers you provide to these questions.

 The first step is determining general information related to your custom toolkit, after which you define the specific information related to each control you want to support.